-Not sure there’s a reason not to visit Vienna, so this post isn’t about convincing you to come run around the pretty streets.
+Not sure there’s a reason not to visit Vienna, so this post isn’t about convincing you to come run around the pretty streets and ogling over the amazing museums here.
 Instead, there are just a few things you should know before giving this country a visit so you have the best vacation possible.

 - Go To Day Trips

 - Get Yourself To Vienna + Getting Around

 You will be busy, busy on your trip here!
 Vienna is all about cafe culture, art, and the architecture, so if you're not into walking around and staring at pretty buildings and learning about history, this isn't the city for you ... but if you are into all of those things, you'll be in love.
 While there are also a billion things to do in a city, here are just the highlights you won't want to miss on your visit.

 Come admire the gorgeous architecture and expansive (and carefully curated gardens) on the outside of this impressive palace.
 This was the main summer residence of whole host of rules, boasting an impressive 1,000 + rooms you know are all complete with intricately decorated ceilings and gold-laced chandeliers.

 As if the interior isn't stunningly amazing itself, the gardens are equally impressive.
 The canary yellow palace sits on hundred of acres of carefully curated gardens, designed in the classic French style.
 There's a hedge maze filled with Grecian marble statues and a huge boulevard lined with the largest trees, plus a delicate orangerie.
 A pro tip?
 Make sure you trek up the hill that slopes up behind the palace.
 It's quite a climb to get all the way up there, but there's a pond and benches situated right at the top so you can look over at the palace and surrounded gardens.
 It's just gorgeous.